pjastam/shiny-speedskating/README.md

 <h2 id="usage">Usage</h2>

-This Shiny app runs at port 3838.
-To run this Shiny app at port 80 on your computer:
+This Shiny app runs on port 3838.
+To run this Shiny app on port 80 on your computer:

 ``` r
 docker run -d -p 80:3838 pjastam/shiny-speedskating